MightyJoeW/getScriptOrDieTryin/content/blog/Is-Math-Needed-For-Web-Development/index.md

 First, we created a function named `sum`. `sum` is a function that takes in two parameters (`a` and `b`), and returns `a` + `b`.

 `a` and `b` are place holders.
-When I want to actually add two number using this function, I’ll call the function using two real numbers like so:
+When I want to actually add two numbers using this function, I’ll call the function using two real numbers like so:

-`sum(2,3) will return 5`
+`sum(2,3)` will return 5

 If you know what problem you are trying to solve, you can write different functions to handle any math or calculations needed in your site or app.
 I can now get the result of `2304` + `62993` instantly because of this little function.
-I have no idea what the answer is to that off the top of my head, but my `sum()` function knows 😉
+I have no idea what that answer is off the top of my head, but my `sum()` function knows 😉

 ###Putting it all together
 <figure>
   <img src="./mansion.jpg" alt="person washing hand on faucet"/>
-  <figcaption style="text-align: center">Photographer: <a href="https://unsplash.com/@nick_r" target="_blank" rel="noopener noreferrer"> Nick Romanov
+  <figcaption style="text-align: center">Photographer: Nick Romanov</figcaption>
-</a></figcaption>
 </figure>

 Our Sum Machine is nearly finished.
 We just would need to add a couple of things to HTML and JavaScript for the submit button to display the answer.